dr-kinder/code-samples/_readme.txt

 -------------------------------------------------------------------------
 Compute and return the cummulative average of an array.

-This script illustrates the principles of functional programming.
+This script illustrates some principles of functional programming.

 -------------------------------------------------------------------------
 histogram.py